 - Majority of cyber incidents are caused by internal factors

 Asia-Pacific, February 13, 2019 — Chubb today released a survey of Small and Medium Enterprises (SMEs) in some Asia Pacific countries which revealed a significant perception gap between cyber risk and how well they are prepared to deal with it.

-The Chubb survey, “Too Small to Fail?” of 1,000 SMEs across Singapore, Hong Kong and Australia, reveals that:
+The Chubb survey, “Too Small to Fail?” of 1,000 SMEs across Singapore, Hong Kong SAR and Australia, reveals that:

 - the majority of cyber incidents resulted from internal factors such as system breakdowns and human error.